Veganism: General

-Vegans oppose the use of animals for any purpose, including food, clothing, toiletries, testing, and places that use animals for entertainment.
+The Vegan Society opposes the use of animals for any purpose, including food, clothing, toiletries, testing, and places that use animals for entertainment.

 Horseback riding

-Vegans oppose horseback riding on the basis that it is unnecessary and exploitative.
-While The Vegan Society acknowledges that there are ways to minimize cruelty in "breaking" a horse, they believe that the fact that horses need to be broken at all shows that horses do not naturally expect to be ridden.
+The Vegan Society opposes horseback riding on the basis that it is unnecessary and exploitative.
+While they acknowledge that there are ways to minimize cruelty in "breaking" a horse, they believe that the fact that horses need to be broken at all shows that horses do not naturally expect to be ridden.
 The Vegan Society also points out that in the modern age, horseback riding is a hobby rather than a legitimate means of transportation.

-Zoos and aquariums
+Entertainment

-Vegans avoid visiting zoos and aquariums on the belief that they exploit animals for entertainment.
+The Vegan Society advocates against visiting zoos and aquariums on the belief that they exploit animals for entertainment.
 Some vegans may visit animal sanctuaries as an alternative.
+Vegans also avoid visiting circuses that have animal performers.

 Pets

-Many vegans do not purchase pets, due to an ethical stance against practices such as artificial insemination and separating animals from their offspring, but may adopt or rescue a domestic animal that cannot live independently.
-According to Vegan FTA, an animal rights organisation, vegans do not keep exotic pets, such as birds, tortoises, and fish, believing that because they have not been domesticated, they do not belong in captivity.
+Most vegans do not purchase pets, due to an ethical stance against pet ownership, as well as practices such as artificial insemination, separating animals from their offspring, tail docking, and wing clipping, but may adopt or rescue an animal that cannot live independently.
+Although there is no vegan consensus on adopting exotic animals as companions, The Vegan Review says they should only be adopted from sanctuaries.